Welcome to Tm Hughes & Son Electrical Services. We provide lighting design and installation services in Chelmsford.

 Standard Ambient Lighting

-Standard lighting allows you to move around your home without incident and see what you’re doing.
+Standard lighting lets you move around your home without incident and see what you’re doing.
 Standard lighting includes the simple ceiling rose with a bulb, chandeliers and recessed spotlights.
 The simple floor lamp or table lamp is also a form of standard lighting.

 Task Lighting

-Task lighting’s added to lighting installations to assist day-to-day tasks.
+Task lighting has been added to lighting installations to assist with day-to-day tasks.
 A simple desktop lamp used to illuminate a desk is an example of task lighting.
 Built-in task lighting includes recessed lighting, under-wall unit lighting in kitchens, track lighting above an island worktop or lighting above the mirror in the bathroom.

 Decorative Ambient Lighting

 Specially installed lighting to enhance the look of a room.
-Uplighters mounted on the wall, spotlights enhancing pictures/ornaments or feature walls, and pendant lighting above the dining table (which also doubles up as task lighting).
+Uplighters are mounted on the wall, spotlights enhance pictures/ornaments or feature walls, and pendant lighting is placed above the dining table (which also doubles as task lighting).

-There are many different types of lights available, fitted to the ceiling, wall, under cabinets and even on the floor.
+Many different types of lights are available, fitted to the ceiling, wall, under cabinets and even on the floor.

 Ceiling Lights